New Zealand ten-cent coin: 2006 onwards

 On 31 July 2006, the new 10-cent coin was released alongside the new 20-cent and 50-cent coins as part of the Reserve Bank's "Change for the better" silver coin replacement.
 The new 10-cent coin had the same reverse as the 1967 to 2006 minted coins and the same obverse as the 1999-onward coins, but the coins were reduced in size.
 The new 10-cent coins are made of steel, plated with copper.
-The new coins are 20.5 mm in diameter and 3.30 grams in weight.
+The new coins are 20.5 millimetres in diameter and 3.30 gram in weight.
 They have unmilled edges.
 It also appears that the new coin has taken on a possible new feature located between the tongue of the tiki: two small letters, J on the left side and B on the right, engraved into the coin.